 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Rule 3.43 states “Marketing communications must not take unfair advantage of the reputation of a competitor’s trade mark, trade name or other distinguishing mark or of the designation of origin of a competing product”.
+Rule 3.43 requires that “Marketing communications must not take unfair advantage of the reputation of a competitor’s trade mark, trade name or other distinguishing mark or of the designation of origin of a competing product”.
 Advertisers should be careful to ensure that they do not use competitor’s names or branding in any way that might mislead consumers about who is supplying the product or service.

 More on